shivamkumar617230/Android-Studio-Project/README.md

 > Note: Specific available features depend on the Android API level and device permissions.

 ## Screenshots
-Add the following screenshots to a `screenshots/` directory at the repository root and they'll appear here in the README.
-Filenames used below match the images you provided — replace them if you prefer different names.

 - screenshots/screen1.png — Application services / controls list
 - screenshots/screen2.png — Explore services / logout screen
 - screenshots/screen3.png — Welcome / onboarding screen